billwiliams/NLP/Naive_bayes/README.md

-# Filter words by Ratio of positive to negative counts
+# Filtering words by Ratio of positive to negative counts

 - Some words have more positive counts than others, and can be considered "more positive".
 Likewise, some words can be considered more negative than others.
 - One way  to define the level of positiveness or negativeness, without calculating the log likelihood, is to compare the positive to negative frequency of the word.